TieferDenker/ProjOilerCodes/README.md

 ### Installing

-Basic packages and libraries of python are required which are already there in your system (I know I'm assuming it)
+Basic packages and libraries of python are required which I assume are already there in your system

 ### Executing program

-Just run the Python script (".py" files) in terminal from the command line,
+Just run the code (which is basically a Python script (".py" files)) in the terminal from the command line using the command, py script_name.py
-Command:
-py script_name.py

 ## Help

-The problems are left to the coders as an exercise!
+Feel free to contact me in case you face any problem while running the code or if you get a better solution (which I'm sure you surely will).
+The problems which I'm not able to solve are left to the coders as an exercise!

 ## Authors